apptainer/singularity-userdocs/singularity_and_docker.rst

     From: ubuntu

-We would save this content to a file called Singularity and then issue the following commands to bootstrap the image from the file
+We save this content to a file called Singularity and then issue the following commands to bootstrap the image from the file:

 .. code-block:: none

     sudo singularity build ubuntu.img Singularity

-Do you want to specify a particular tag? or version?
-You can just add that to the docker uri:
+A particular tag or version can be added to the docker uri:

 .. code-block:: none